 Baking Soda– Also a good remedy to keep on hand.
 For severe heartburn or urinary tract infections, 1/4 tsp can be taken internally to help alleviate quickly.
 It can also be made into a poultice and used on sider bites.

 Probiotics– These are the strongest probiotics I’ve found and we use them during any illness and after the illness to repair gut bacteria.
 I’ve seen clients improve skin conditions with regular use of probiotics, and I especially recommend them to pregnant mothers, as newborn babies receive their gut bacteria from their mother.
 For children who get constant illness and ear infections, probiotics can also really help.

-Coconut Oil– From skin salve to diaper creme, makeup remover, and even antifungal treatment, coconut oil is great to have around!
+Coconut Oil– From skin salve, to diaper creme, to makeup remover, to antifungal treatment, coconut oil is great to have around!
 I keep some in the first aid kit to add remedies to take internally, use in tinctures, and apply externally to dry skin and chapped lips.

 A Better-for-You Medicine Cabinet

 The only actual medicines you’ll find in my cabinet comes from Genexa and their line of no dye, no preservative, additive-free medicines.
 They have everything from pain reliever to saline, as well as homeopathic medicines.
 You may also be able to find these in a local pharmacy near you!